 Malcolm wants to get to the NBA ASAP.
 Roko wants to be the pride of his native Croatia.
 Crispin wants the girl of his dreams.
 M.J. just wants a chance.

 March Madness is in full swing, and there are only four teams left in the NCAA basketball championship.
 The heavily favored Michigan Spartans and the underdog Troy Trojans meet in the first game in the semifinals, and it’s there that the fates of Malcolm, Roko, Crispin, and M.J. intertwine.
 As the last moments tick down on the game clock, you’ll learn how each player went from being a kid who loved to shoot hoops to a powerful force in one of the most important games of the year.
 Which team will leave the Superdome victorious?
-In the end it will come down to which players have the most skill, the most drive, and the most heart.
+In the end, it will come down to which players have the most skill, the most drive, and the most heart.

-You don’t have to play basketball to get sucked into this gritty story of four boys from different backgrounds who are using their skill on the court to chase their dreams.
+You don’t have to play basketball to get sucked into this gritty story of four boys from different backgrounds who are using their skills on the court to chase their dreams.
 This is a great pick for teens.
 [Young Adult for ages 12 and up]

 Ten Miles Past Normal by Frances O’Roark Dowell